Pain Management Neurology

 Occupational therapy helps individuals with neurological pain learn strategies and techniques to perform daily activities with minimal pain or discomfort.
 Occupational therapists assist patients in developing adaptive strategies, modifying their environment, and maximizing their independence.

-See also Liberty Pain Management
+See also Neurology Pain Management

 Psychological interventions